mahdi-jewel/JavaScript-Mini-Project/README.md

 # JavaScript-Mini-Project
-Dynamic Analog Clock using html css and javascript.
+Dynamic Analog Clock using html css and javascript.ki